YOUR STORY BEGINS WITH A MILESTONE

 Andes mountain range on the Argentine-Chilean border

-San Francisco Volcano, at 6,016 meters above sea level, is an extinct volcano located in the Andes Mountains, on the border between Argentina and Chile, southeast of the San Francisco International Pass in the province of Catamarca.
-At 6,016 meters above sea level, it is considered one of the most accessible peaks in the world, over 6,000 meters high.
-However, it is rarely visited.
+The San Francisco volcano, at 6,016 meters above sea level, is an extinct volcano located in the Andes Mountains, on the border between Argentina and Chile, southeast of the San Francisco International Pass, in the province of Catamarca.
+At 6,016 meters above sea level, it is considered one of the most accessible 6,000-meter peaks in the world.
+However, it is a rarely visited mountain.

-The ascent to San Francisco Volcano is via its northwestern slope.
-From its summit, there is a beautiful view of Laguna Verde and the neighboring volcanoes that form part of the Ojos del Salado Volcano chain, including El Fraile, Incahuasi, El Muerto, Walter Penk, and Mount Solo and Mount Tres Cruces.
+The ascent to the San Francisco volcano is made via its northwest slope.
+From its summit, there is a beautiful view of Laguna Verde and the neighboring volcanoes, which are part of the Ojos del Salado volcano chain, including the El Fraile, Incahuasi, El Muerto, and Walter Penk volcanoes, as well as the Solo and Tres Cruces hills.

 The best time to climb San Francisco Volcano is between September and April.
-It has no records of volcanic activity, which is why it is considered extinct.
+It shows no signs of volcanic activity and is therefore considered extinct.

 Program